-- b.
-Reporting Amnesty: The University encourages Students to report allegations of the Code, including allegations of FIU Regulation 105 but it recognizes that students may be hesitant to make a report when they were using alcohol/drugs.
+b.
+Reporting Amnesty: The University encourages Students to report allegations of the Code, including allegations of FIU Regulation 105, but recognizes that students may be hesitant to make a report when they were using alcohol/drugs.
 Thus, students involved in an incident involving alcohol/drugs will not be charged under the Code with consumption if they are reporting a violation of the Code or FIU Regulation 105.
 Any other charge(s) related to the incident may be determined at the discretion of the SCAI Director, but the reporting will be a mitigating factor at any sanctioning stage.

-While student organizations are not eligible for reporting amnesty, reporting and self-reporting will be a mitigating factor, while failing to report will be an aggravating factor at any sanctioning stage. - c.
+While student organizations are not eligible for reporting amnesty, reporting and self-reporting will be a mitigating factor, while failing to report will be an aggravating factor at any sanctioning stage.

+- c.
 Investigatory Amnesty: As part of an investigatory process, and conditioned on being truthful and providing complete information, a witness or party may be asked to provide information which would self-disclose a Code violation.
-Without abridging the right of any member of the University community of rights granted under the United States or Florida Constitution and/or any other applicable law including, but not limited to, the Fifth Amendment, disclosing a Code violation such as alcohol/drugs use related to during an incident being investigated and outlined in the investigation will not be charged under the Code.
+Without abridging the right of any member of the University community of rights granted under the United States or Florida Constitution and/or any other applicable law including, but not limited to the Fifth Amendment, disclosing a Code violation such as alcohol/drugs use related to an incident being investigated and outlined in the investigation will not be charged under the Code.
 All other charges related to the incident may be determined at the discretion of the SCAI Director, but additional amnesty may be provided under e of this provision. - d.
-Hazing Amnesty: A Student may not be charged under the Code if the Student establishes that, before medical assistance or law enforcement arrived on the scene of a hazing event, the Student rendered aid to the hazing victim and establishes all of the following: i. the Student was present at an event where, as a result of hazing, a person appeared to be in need of Immediate Medical Assistance; and ii.
-The Student was the first person to call 911 or FIU Police to report the need for Immediate Medical Assistance; and iii. the Student provided their own name, the address where Immediate Medical Assistance was needed, and a description of the medical issue to the 911 operator or FIU Police at the time of the call; and, iv. the Student remained at

-- the scene with the person in need of Immediate Medical Assistance until such medical assistance or law enforcement arrived and that the Student cooperated with such personnel on the scene. - e.
+Hazing Amnesty: A Student may not be charged under the Code if the Student establishes that, before medical assistance or law enforcement arrived on the scene of a hazing event, the Student rendered aid to the hazing victim and establishes all of the following: i. the Student was present at an event where, as a result of hazing, a person appeared to be in need of immediate medical assistance; and ii.
+The Student was the first person to call 911 or FIU Police to report the need for immediate medical assistance; and iii. the Student provided their own name, the address where immediate medical assistance was needed, and a description of the medical issue to the 911 operator or FIU Police at the time of the call; and, iv. the Student remained at the scene with the person in need of immediate medical assistance until such medical assistance or law enforcement arrived and that the Student cooperated with such personnel on the scene. - e.
 Amnesty at the SCAI Director's Discretion: The SCAI Director may grant amnesty from proceedings within the conduct system, contingent on a student providing complete and accurate information during an investigation or conduct proceeding. - 5.
 CONDUCT VIOLATIONS The following conduct is prohibited by this Code.
 These violations are included in each section below and need not be cited separately.
 Lack of familiarity with University policy is not a defense to a violation of this Code.
 Unless specifically noted, intent is not a required element to establish a policy violation.
 Additionally, intoxication or impairment caused by use or consumption of alcohol, drugs, or other substances is not a defense to a violation of this Code.
-The following conduct violations or any attempt to violate the Code will be used in charging all Students or Student Organizations. - a.
-Any conduct prohibited by FIU Regulation 105. - b.
-Attempt: Attempt or intent to commit any violation outlined in the Code. - c.
-Assisting: Any affirmative act which aids, attempts, promotes, conceals, or facilitates any act prohibited by this Code.
+The following conduct violations or any attempt to violate the Code will be used in charging all Students or Student Organizations.